Dive into the UK’s rich history and contemporary culture

 1 January: New Year’s Day

-On New Year’s Eve (31 December) it’s traditional to celebrate midnight.
-There are parties across the country, with Edinburgh’s ‘Hogmany’ being one of the biggest.
-New Year’s Day is a public holiday so expect the celebrations to last well into the night!
+On New Year’s Eve (31 December), it’s traditional to celebrate the count-down to midnight.
+There are parties nationwide, in people's houses, in bars and public venues and street parties, with Edinburgh’s ‘Hogmanay’ being one of the biggest.
+New Year’s Day is a public holiday, so expect the celebrations to last well into the night.

 Late January-early February: Lunar New Year

-To ushers in Lunar New Year, in many streets in UK cities, you'll find food stalls, fireworks, red lanterns and dragon parades - among other things.
+To usher in the Lunar New Year, in many streets in UK cities, you'll find food stalls, fireworks, red lanterns and dragon parades - among other things.
 London’s Lunar New Year celebrations are the biggest outside of Asia, and offer an explosion of colour, sounds and pleasant aromas.

 14 February: Valentine’s Day